A look at what Theresa May said about Brexit before becoming Britain's prime minister

 These comments, along with others suggesting that the UK could easily be successful outside of the bloc, suggest May is far from being a committed Europhile.

 But she did maintain that “security, trade and the economy” are the “big, future challenges” that would face the UK after the referendum.

 She said that access to the European Arrest Warrant and other legal tools meant that “my judgement, as Home Secretary, is that remaining a member of the European Union means we will be more secure from crime and terrorism”.

 May also warned about the economic consequences of Brexit, highlighting the World Trade Organisation rules that “would oblige the EU to charge ten per cent tariffs” on some UK exports, and while not all tariffs are so high “some are considerably higher”.
 This would be the case, she says, until a trade deal with the EU can be reached.

 But despite these pre-Brexit words, she seems to have accepted the result of the referendum.
-Last week when she announced her candidacy for Conservative leader, she said “there will be no second referendum”.

 But one huge issue that May did not touch on during the referendum campaign was immigration.